aimms/documentation/webui/widget-options.rst

 .. note::
-    The feature to hide tooltips is available only in AIMMS releases from 4.65 onwards.
+    This feature fro hiding tooltips is available only in AIMMS releases starting from version 4.65 onwards.

 Identifier Settings